 - Travel Pillow – the Trtl Pillow Plus is clever

 How about you?
 What’s your favorite travel item or gadget that you prefer to get or bring with you?
-Maybe it’s not mandatory…just a luxury…but you always bring it!
+Maybe it’s not mandatory…just a luxury…but you always pack it!

 Pin Me for Later: